 Nestled in the rolling hills of Eastern San Francisco lies the quaint town of Moraga.
 Quiet, safe, and semi-rural, Moraga is a family-friendly suburb with an old town charm.

 These renovations took place in a cozy townhome located on the Moraga Country Club.
 The 1,552 square foot house was built in 1979 and features 2 bathrooms, 2 bedrooms and a brand-new kitchen.

 Remodeled by Mark Hoogs of Turn Appeal Inc., the kitchen is bright, clean, and well-balanced.
 Sunlight streams in through the windows, creating clear lines of sight into the living and dining areas.
-With its white cabinetry, granite countertops and stainless-steel appliances, the space conveys a sense of elegance and timelessness with a modern touch.
+The space conveys a sense of elegance and timelessness with a modern touch.
+Notice its white cabinetry, granite countertops and stainless-steel appliances.